Honeywell/ITEC F124: T-45 Goshawk / BAE Systems Hawk

 In the early 1990s, the United States Navy considered the re-engining their fleet of T-45 Goshawk trainer aircraft with the F124.
-In 1994, after flight testing a T-45 with the engine, the USN elected not to.
+On 7 October 1996, a T-45A test aircraft flew, powered by the rival F124 engine.

 The possibility of a F124-powered T-45 arose again in 1996 when McDonnell Douglas offered an F124-engined T-45 to the Royal Australian Air Force as a competitor for their trainer requirement.
 BAe wanted to offer the F124 as an option on their entry for the RAAF trainer requirement, the BAE Hawk (which the T-45 is based on), but ITEC refused to give BAe permission to offer it.
 ITEC's decision turned out to be a mistake, as the RAAF select the Hawk as their trainer.
 However, after the selection of the aircraft, the RAAF decided to have a separate competition between the F124 and the Rolls-Royce Turbomeca Adour (which was BAe's selection) to power the new trainers.
 In 1997 the RAAF elected to use the Adour engine, effectively ending the F124's chances of being used on Hawk or T-45 aircraft.